W4RH4WK/cpp-init/README.md

 [Compiler Explorer](https://godbolt.org/) allows you write, compile, and run small C++ programs.
 You can even use third-party libraries.

-Whenever you have a problem / question, create a small example of your issue in Compiler Explorer and provide a short link (top-right *Share*) to it along with your question.
+Whenever you have a problem or question, create a small example of your issue in Compiler Explorer and provide a short link (top-right *Share*) to it along with your question.

 ## Should I use a Build System?